hari1016/Smart-Temperature-Regulation-with-IoT-and-Image-Processing/README.md

 # AC-Automation-With-Human-Detection
 The AC Automation System is designed to enhance energy efficiency in climate control by using human detection technology.
+Traditional AC systems often run at constant settings, leading to unnecessary energy consumption, especially in unoccupied rooms.
+Our system addresses this issue by dynamically adjusting the AC settings based on real-time occupancy data.
+By implementing a deep learning model to count the number of people and integrating it with an Arduino for decision-making, the system ensures optimal energy usage and comfort.